 Key takeaways

-- Keywords are essential for driving targeted and high quality traffic to your website.
+- Keywords are essential for driving targeted and high-quality traffic to your website.
 They act as a bridge between what users search for and your content, improving your chances of ranking higher in search engine results, which then leads to more clicks and potential conversions.

 - Different types of keywords serve various purposes in SEO.
 Long-tail keywords, which make up 70% of all search traffic, are particularly valuable for attracting specific, high-intent traffic.
 Other types include short-tail, exact match, broad match, branded, non-branded, and more, each playing a unique role in search visibility and user engagement.